kalamuna/drupal-project/docs/TESTING.md

 ### PHPUnit

 [PHPUnit](https://phpunit.de/) runs a few functional and unit tests.

-See `web/modules/ftusa_util/tests/README.md` for more information on how the PHPUnit tests are set up.
+-   BrowserTestExampleTest: Runs a headless web browser to test functionality on the site.
+-   KernelTestExampleTest: Has access to files and the database, but the environment is empty.
+-   UnitTestExampleTest: Unit tests that don't have access to the database.
+-   WebTestExampleTest: Test that uses the legacy SimpleTest system.
+It's recommended to use the BrowserTest instead.

 To run the PHPUnit unit tests, execute:

 ```
-vendor/bin/phpunit web/modules/ftusa_util/tests/src/UnitTestExampleTest.php
+vendor/bin/phpunit path/to/src/TestClass.php
 ```

 If phpunit is not available, you can run it through `vendor/bin/phpunit`.